davidbeermann/timely-matter/concept/index.md

 # Concept

 The following arguments are derived from several fields of study which in their complexities by far exceed any single conclusive work – probably even in the field itself.
-In that regard I clearly neglected Ralph Ammer's advice ['Don’t think big!'](https://blog.prototypr.io/dont-think-big-5ca8e7dd8b3d#.opdknri2c).
-His core argument is: *'Big topics often lead to small results, small topics foster great results.'* And from a perspective of the contribution to a distinct field I'm incline to agree.
-With this work however my goal was to tie together thoughts and concepts from big, divergent fields in order to craft new connections.
-Therefore I see my contribution rather in these connection than in measurable contribution to a single field.
+In that regard I clearly neglected [Ralph Ammer](http://ralphammer.de/)'s advice ['Don’t think big!'](https://blog.prototypr.io/dont-think-big-5ca8e7dd8b3d#.opdknri2c).
+His core argument is: *"Big topics often lead to small results, small topics foster great results."* And from a perspective of the contribution to a distinct field I'm inclined to agree.
+With this work however, my goal was to tie together thoughts and concepts from divergent fields in order to craft new connections.
+Therefore, I see my contribution rather in these connections than in measurable contribution to a single field.

 ## Preface